 The Cardialysis Intracoronary Imaging Core Lab has extensive experience in analysing stent trials as well as plaque progression/regression trials using classical imaging modalities such intravascular ultrasound (IVUS).
 There have been numerous landmark trials in this field such as the MUSIC, PERSPECTIVE, IBIS 2, APPROACH, ABSORB studies and RESOLUTE and LEADERS OCT substudies.
 To accomplish such endeavours, we have a network of more than 100 clinical sites that have been selected as our preferred choice based on their high-quality performance.

 Intravascular Ultrasound (IVUS) is a technique providing cross-sectional, high-resolution tomographic images of the arterial wall.
 This technique yields qualitative and quantitative assessment of the extent and severity of arterial atherosclerotic diseases.
-By detecting luminal, external elastic membrane and stent boundaries, IVUS is able to quantify luminal area, plaque thickness, area obstruction and quantitative and ualitative assessment of Incomplete Stent Apposition thus evaluating the results of devices and pharmaceutical treatments.
+By detecting luminal, external elastic membrane and stent boundaries, IVUS is able to quantify luminal area, vessel area, scaffold/stent area, plaque thickness, area obstruction and quantitative and ualitative assessment of Incomplete Stent Apposition thus evaluating the results of devices and pharmaceutical treatments.

 IVUS Virtual Histology is an intravascular ultrasound derived colour-coded plaque characterization technique.
 Compared to standard IVUS, this imaging modality allows a more detailed assessment of different plaque components.
 In preliminary in vitro studies, four plaque types (fibrous tissue, fibro-fatty, necrotic core and dense calcium) as determined by histology could be correlated with a specific spectrum of the radiofrequency signal.
 This technique, given its ability to identify necrotic-rich plaques, is of great value in identifying potentially vulnerable plaque.